 - After cooking, drain the pasta in a colander.
-Rinse the pasta well in cold water to halt the cooking process to avoid mushy pasta
+Rinse the pasta well in cold water to halt the cooking process to avoid mushy pasta.

 Step 6: Sprinkle your topping over the mac n cheese.
 Cover the whole top.

 You can make this recipe dairy-free by using dairy-free cheeses.
 Substitute the heavy cream for a non-dairy dairy product like plain unsweetened almond milk.
-Note, if you make this recipe dairy-free it will not be as creamy.
+Note, if you make this recipe dairy-free, it will not be as creamy.

 Mac and cheese is not a perfectly healthy meal.
 It is high in fats due to the cheeses.
-That being said, this mac and cheese is much healthier than the neon orange boxed mac and cheese that are sold in stores.
+That being said, this mac and cheese is much healthier than the neon orange boxed mac and cheese that is sold in stores.